-When we bought our house, we fell in love with the open concept of the kitchen and living room, the large bedroom sizes, and generally the overall size of the house itself.
-It has a huge unfinished basement that I know we want to finish, but for now the cozy playroom I created for J down there will have to suffice.
+When we bought our house, there were a few things that drew us in right away.
+I loved the open concept between the kitchen and living room, the large bedroom sizes, and the overall spaciousness.
+And let’s not forget the massive, unfinished basement—one day I’ll get around to turning it into something amazing, but for now, the perfect cozy playroom I created for J down there will have to suffice.

 We moved in with only a few months left before the birth of our second son, so I made it a point to tackle the things that required the least amount of cash (if not work) first.
 That meant painting, mostly.
-I updated our powder room, laundry room, and nursery first.
+Updating the powder room, laundry room, and nursery were quick wins I could knock out before the baby.

 What I wanted to tackle super early and didn’t was our foyer – and the boring oak stairs.